emasche/UK-businesses-2024-report.-Python/README.md

 high_growth_businesses = pd.read_excel("Businesses_2024.xlsx", sheet_name="High growth businesses 2024")
 ```

-Use the info() function to view the variables present in each dataset as well as data types and number of nulls, and rows.
+Next, I used the info() function to view the variables present in each dataset as well as data types and number of nulls, and rows.

 ```python
 active_businesses.info()